Dialogue: What is your name?

 I eat. | She sleeps. | They depart. |

-The highlighted words above are called personal pronouns.
+The highlighted words above are called pronouns.

-Inuktut has personal pronouns although they aren't used as much as in English for reasons that will be explained below.
+Inuktut has pronouns although they aren't used as much as in English for reasons that will be explained below.

-We'll start with the simplest personal pronouns:
+We'll start with the simplest pronouns:

 uvanga | I |